albertocarot1/datarevenue-code-challange/README_assignment.md

 The following artifacts/files are expected as deliverables

 - Your solution containing all files necessary to run it as a docker-compose project
-- Include a complete log of your local run of the complete pipeline
+- Include a complete log of your local run of the complete pipeline (the output from `docker-compose up orchestrator`)
 - Include your client facing rendered report such as a (executed) notebook, rendered pweave report, or pdf

 Please zip your solution including all files and send to us with